istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/upgrade-notes/index.md

 When you upgrade from Istio 1.19.x to Istio 1.20.x, you need to consider the changes on this page.
 These notes detail the changes which purposefully break backwards compatibility with Istio `1.19.x`.
-The notes also mention changes which preserve backwards compatibility while introducing new behavior.
+The notes also mention changes that preserve backwards compatibility while introducing new behavior.
 Changes are only included if the new behavior would be unexpected to a user of Istio `1.19.x`.

 ## Upcoming `ExternalName` support changes

 Below describes *upcoming* changes to `ExternalName`.

-In this release, there is no behavioral changes by default.
+In this release, there are no behavioral changes by default.
-However, you can explicitly opt-in to the new behavior early if desired, and prepare your environments for the upcoming change.
+However, you can explicitly opt in to the new behavior early if desired, and prepare your environments for the upcoming change.

 Kubernetes `ExternalName` `Service`s allow users to create new DNS entries.
 For example, you can create an `example`